Great Dane Trailers: 2000s to Present

-In 2002, Great Dane purchased Strick’s Eastern Van manufacturing facilities in Danville, Pennsylvania, and the Trailmobile manufacturing facilities in Jonesboro, Arkansas.
+In 2002, Great Dane purchased Strick's Eastern Van manufacturing facilities in Danville, Pennsylvania, and the Trailmobile manufacturing facilities in Jonesboro, Arkansas.
 By 2004, Great Dane had acquired a production facility in Huntsville, Tennessee, from Wabash National Corporation and went into production one year later.
 The Memphis, Tennessee, plant closed in 2005.
 In 2006, Great Dane reached a major milestone.
 Over the course of the year, Great Dane was able to produce 60,000 trailers across nine different plants.
 In January 2009, Great Dane closed its original manufacturing plant in Savannah, Georgia, that had been open since 1919 due to the economic hit the company took during the recession.
 In 2010, Great Dane made changes to its complete product line and century-old brand.
 A new reefer plant was opened in Statesboro, Georgia, to expand manufacturing.
 Great Dane also acquired Johnson Refrigerated Truck Bodies.
-A change in leadership was made in 2011 as President and COO Phil Pines retired from the company after more than 50 years of service in the trailer industry.
-He was replaced by current president Dean Engelage.
+A change in leadership was made in 2011 as president and COO Phil Pines retired from the company after more than 50 years of service in the trailer industry.
+He was replaced by Dean Engelage.
 In 2011, the name of the company was officially changed from “Great Dane Trailers” to simply “Great Dane”.
 By 2016, Great Dane had introduced two new truck body designs: The Alpine and The Sahara.
 Great Dane grew even further in 2016 with the opening of a new plant in Elysburg, Pennsylvania, for dry van manufacturing.
+In 2026, the company unveiled a new all-aluminum flatbed, Freedom Ultra.

 Products

 Trailer production began for Great Dane in the 1930s.
-Great Dane’s significant manufacturing and product improvements have impacted the motor carrier industry.
+Great Dane's significant manufacturing and product improvements have impacted the motor carrier industry.
 In 1931, the Savannah Blowpipe Company decided to design and manufacture truck trailers for over-the-road freight hauling.
 The first Great Dane trailers built by Steel Products Company were 16- to 20-foot-long flatbed trailers, with single axles and payload capacities of three to six tons.
 Great Dane entered the piggyback and container market, completing its first piggyback trailer order in 1961 and its first maritime container order in 1963.
 The Steel Products Company produced about 12,000 trailers on government contracts during World War II.
 In 1980, Great Dane installed computer-controlled Road Simulation Equipment in the Research and Development facility located at the Savannah, Georgia, plant.
 This was followed closely by the use of Finite Element Analysis software, key in achieving desired strength-to-weight designs.
 During 1979, Great Dane installed Space Age Simulation Equipment in the Research and Development Lab.
-Great Dane’s engineering capability was greatly enhanced by the installation of CADCAM Computer Graphics.
+Great Dane's engineering capability was greatly enhanced by the installation of CADCAM Computer Graphics.
 Robotics was introduced into the Memphis plant for welding operations to which plasma arch cutting would eventually be added.
 In 1985, the first FRP panels were produced at the Composite Panel facility in Brazil.